notha99y/Grocery/README.md

 # FairPrice
-The FairPrice Script takes roughly 45 mins and would create collection called fairprice of ~6 MB in size with ~6,500 unique items. <br>
+The FairPrice Script takes roughly 4 hours to run and would output a .csv file called $TODAY_DATE_links.csv (which contains all the products listing links of fairprice) create collection called fairprice of ~6 MB in size with ~6,500 unique items. <br>
 In order to run the script, you would need to do the following:
 - Get Selenium Chromedriver [download here](https://chromedriver.storage.googleapis.com/index.html?path=2.41/)
 - Unzip the chromedriver